codeforamerica/codeforamerica.org-archive/governments/principles/government-technology/index.md

 ### 3. Enable data-driven government

-Governments should monitor their services in real-time for speed, availability and effectiveness in achieving policy.
-Government technology should deliver relevant, actionable information using open standards so that staff can evaluate the effectiveness of policies, tools and processes to better and more quickly serve their users.
+Governments should monitor their services in real-time for speed, availability, and effectiveness in achieving policy.
+Government technology should deliver relevant, actionable information using open standards so that staff can evaluate the effectiveness of policies, tools, and processes to better and more quickly serve their users.

 ### 4. Use and promote open standards